On mobile devices, normally only one application can be active

 Please note that there is no guarantee that remote push notifications will be delivered, and that the allowed data payload is fairly small.
 This varies between platforms, but iOS is particularly limited - the apple service only delivers the most recent notification, which must be selected by the recipient for the payload data to be delivered to your async event, and these notifications have a mximum payload size of 256bytes.
 Typically a remote push notification would just indicate that new data is available from your server for example.

-NOTE: Android requires that you add the GCM Sender ID into the Global Game Settings.
+NOTE: Android requires that you add the GCM Sender ID into the Global Game Settings for the platform.
 This is the Project Number that is assigned when you create your Google Play API Project.

 For further details on how to go about setting up a server, as